-A. What SLO(s) B. When was this C. What were the D. Were the E. What were the results of the did you address?
+A. What SLO(s) B. When was this C. What were the D. Were the E. What were the results of the did you address ?
 SLO last assessed? recommendations for change recommendations for changes?
 If the changes were not Please include from the previous change acted upon?
 If not, effective, what are the next steps or the outcome(s) verbatim from the assessment plan.
-COMMUNICA- TION 2017 1.
-Implement a stronger oral component at all course levels.
-Continue to add oral The Department of English The outcome was to be expected tasks in class based on ACTFL suggestions.
+COMMUNICA- TION 2017 assessment?
+1. Implement a stronger oral component at all course levels.
+Continue to add oral tasks in class based on ACTFL suggestions.
 2. Increase outside class opportunities for Oral Practice, Tutors, Italian Circles, Italian Movie Nights) 3.
 Participate in professional development in order to learn new techniques on how to better teach oral proficiency, especially in stacked classes.
-4. For written communication students at 200 and 300 level need to work more on writing compositions in past, present and future time frames.
-The subjunctive mood and its various uses are discussed and practiced throughout the and Foreign Languages offered several opportunities for oral practice in Italian, including Italian conversations, film nights, special events, and free tutors.
-The Italian program director presented at and participated in professional development opportunities during the 2017-2018 academic year.
-In 2017, I recommend varying the topic for the WPT.
+4. For written communication at a data a why?
+The Department of English and Foreign Languages offered several opportunities for oral practice in Italian, including Italian conversations, film nights, special events, and free tutors.
+The Italian program director presented at and participated in professional development opportunities during the 2017-2018 academic year. the new recommendations?
+The outcome was to be expected considering the nature of the 21 credit Italian minor program In 2017, I recommend varying the topic for the WPT.
 I would like to encourage students to write about several different topics that are not similar to those asked on the Spanish or French WPT.
 Some other options for possible topics besides cinema include: a.)
 Compare and Contrast Italian and American families b.)
-Compare and Contrast Vacationing Habits between Italians and Americans semester.
+Compare and Contrast Vacationing Habits between Italians and Americans 4.
+For written communication students at 200 and 300 level need to work more on writing compositions in past, present and future time frames.
+The subjunctive mood and its various uses are discussed and practiced throughout the academic year.

+semester.
 5. Students were asked to write in paragraphs in the target language in the 200/300 level classes.
 This is an advanced function according to ACTFL guidelines.
-CULTURES 2017 Provide a constant focus on Italy's many cultures through interdisciplinary classes.
+CULTURES 2017 Provide a constant focus Provide a constant focus Italy's many cultures through interdisciplinary classes.
 Provide more cultural opportunities in the target language inside and outside the classroom.
 Advertise study abroad opportunities in Italy to students.
 Hold Information Sessions on Bergamo and Education First Study Abroad Options in Italy.
 Continue to collaborate with CSUP's Center for International Programs, Praxair-SIAD and Dr. Picicci maintains a strong focus on Italy's rich cultural makeup in all his classes.
 The program director constantly provided unique cultural activities for students including some exciting online, web-based language learning assignments.
 The results of the changes were effective and had a positive impact on students.
 Professor Picicci once again included authentic online materials, especially from Italian websites, newspapers and magazines to enhance students' cultural knowledge of Italy.
 The inclusion of these materials proved to be effective and will continue to be an important component of all course content.
 The spring break 2018 EF trip to Italy allowed Dr. Picicci to obtain authentic materials to include in his courses the last four weeks of the semester.